azanetti/opencdf/README.md

 -------

 The **Contact Discovery Framework**, *CDF in short*, is a solution to get contact information from entities or services by using [Domain Name System](http://en.wikipedia.org/wiki/DNS) (DNS).
-CDF uses DNS TXT records to store contact information associated to a domain thus an entity.
+CDF uses DNS TXT records to store contact information.

 Example
 -------

-The following example is a CDF record defining the email address that need to be used to contact opencdf.org entity:
+The following example is a CDF record defining the email address that needs to be used to contact opencdf.org entity:

 ```
 opencdf.org.
 IN TXT "v=cdf1 c:email contact@opencdf.org"